drajer-health/eCRNow/README.md

 The ERSD file can be downloaded by registering for an account at : https://ersd.aimsplatform.org Currently this link only works state-side and if you are out of country, please contact us to figure out how we can get you a copy of it through the right means.

+* For Release 2.X of the application, the ERSD v1 Specification Bundle should be used.
+* For Release 3.X of the application using the systemLaunch API, the ERSD v1 Specification Bundle should be used.
+* For Release 3.X of the application using the launchPatient API, the ERSD v2 Specification Bundle should be used.

 *SCHEMATRON FILE LOCATION*

 Change the Schematron File location to reflect where to find the actual eICR Schematron.